akka/alpakka/docs/src/main/paradox/postgresql-cdc.md

 # Lightweight "Change Data Capture" for PostgreSQL

 This provides an Akka Stream Source that can stream changes from a PostgreSQL database.
-Here, by "change", we mean database events such as: RowDeleted, RowInserted, RowUpdated.
+Here, by "change", we mean database events such as: RowDeleted(..), RowInserted(..), RowUpdated(..).
+This provides the tooling for implementing the [Strangler Application](https://www.martinfowler.com/bliki/StranglerApplication.html) / [Event Interception](https://www.martinfowler.com/bliki/EventInterception.html) techniques that Martin Fowler popularized.

 ## How It Works